LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/template-forms.rst

 .. youtube::
    :video_id: lgT962si4eQ
+   :gh_path: LaunchCodeEducation/coding-events/form

+.. admonition:: Note

+   The final code presented in this video is found on the ``form branch <TODO>`` of the ``coding-events-demo`` repository.

 Before moving on, be sure to commit and push your changes.
 Do this after each video to create a fallback position just in case disaster strikes your project